-I have previously written articles that covers the basics commands of Git.
-In this article I will go a little more in depth about the working of Git which helped me a lot in my understanding of what commands to use.
+I have previously written articles that cover the basics commands of Git.
+In this article, I will go a little more in-depth about the working of Git which helped me a lot in my understanding of what commands to use.

 Snapshots and commits